lesaux/puppet-redishappy/README.md

 redishappy-haproxy seems to only support one cluster of sentinels atm.
 You'll need to have all of your monitors in one single sentinel.

+I removed installation of the haproxy package.
+It should probably be managed by another module.

 example usage:

 ```